Upper Back Exercises

 Upper back exercises help heal and strengthen your back muscles and prevent another injury.
 Ask your healthcare provider if you need to see a physical therapist for more advanced exercises.

-- Do the exercises on a mat or firm surface (not on a bed) to support your spine and prevent upper back pain.
+- Do the exercises on a mat or firm surface (not on a bed).
+A firm surface will support your spine and prevent upper back pain.

 - Move slowly and smoothly.
 Avoid fast or jerky motions.

 - Breathe normally.
 Do not hold your breath.

 - Stop if you feel pain.
 It is normal to feel some discomfort at first, but you should not feel pain.
 Regular exercise will help decrease your discomfort over time.